 Reason: In the interests of public engagement and to ensure provision of adequate off-street parking, loading and turning facilities for vehicles in the interests of highway safety and to protect the amenities of local residents in accordance with policy.

-Before any demolition on-site clearance commences, a Scheme of Minimum Environmental Requirements for Demolition (SMERFD) shall be submitted to and approved in writing by the Local Planning Authority in writing.
+Before any demolition or on-site clearance commences, a Scheme of Minimum Environmental Requirements for Demolition (SMERFD) shall be submitted to and approved in writing by the Local Planning Authority .
 Thereafter, demolition and on site clearance works shall be implemented in accordance with the SMERFD.
 The matters to be addressed in the SMERFD shall include the following;

 Code of Construction Practice, and